zliu41/CIPs/CIP-plutus-modules/README.md

 ## Specification

+### Adding modules to UPLC

 This CIP provides the simplest possible way to split scripts across multiple UTxOs; essentially, it allows any closed subterm to be replaced by its hash, whereupon the term can be supplied either as a witness in the invoking transaction, or via a reference script in that transaction.
 To avoid any change to the syntax of UPLC, hashes are allowed only at the top-level (so to replace a deeply nested subterm by its hash, we need to first lambda-abstract it).
+This also places all references to external terms in one place, where they can easily be found and resolved.
 Thus we need only change the definition of a `Script`; instead of simply some code, it becomes the application of code to zero or more arguments, given by hashes.

 Currently, the definition of “script” used by the ledger is (approximately):
 ```